mendelvantriet/spark-flights/README.md

 Reads flight data from csv files and calculates the top N source airports.
 Output is written as csv files.

+## Original assignment

+I wrote this code a while ago and I can't remember the exact assignment.
+Maybe a simple jupyter notebook would have been enough, but I would not have been able to defend that choice.
+After all, I am the person that puts stuff into production.
+I don't play around in lab environments.
+So I aimed for a production worthy application with a Dockerfile.

+I am also not sure whether the assignment asked for a streaming application.
+I probably made it streaming to show off.

 ## Build

     mvn clean package